Rare genetic disorder under the microscope: can cholesterol help?

 Summary

-This study aimed to better understand Smith-Lemli-Opitz syndrome (SLOS), a rare genetic disorder that affects development.
-Researchers observed 130 patients with SLOS and their mothers to learn about the disease's progression and to see if adding cholesterol to the diet could help.
-The goal was to gather knowledge to improve future care, not to test a new cure.
+This study looked at Smith-Lemli-Opitz syndrome (SLOS), a rare genetic disorder that affects cholesterol production and causes birth defects and intellectual disabilities.
+Researchers enrolled 130 patients and their mothers to learn more about the disease's progression, genetic causes, and whether adding cholesterol to the diet could help with growth and brain development.
+The goal was to gather knowledge, not to test a new cure.

 Get updates